vanhoangkha/Networking-fundamentals/Day06_Ethernet_LAN_Switching_Part2.md

 PING

-- A Mạng utility that is used to test reachability
+- A Network utility that is used to test reachability
 - Measures round-trip time
 - Uses two messages:
     - ICMP Echo REQUEST